nkbt/react-height/README.md

 ### `hidden`: PropTypes.bool (default: false)

 ReactHeight can render to null as soon as height is measured.
-Here is a [demo](https://jinno.io/app/21/hidden?source=react-height).

 ```js
 <ReactHeight hidden={true} onHeightReady={height => console.log(height)}>